top of page

 Nutrition plays a direct role in creating neurotransmitters like serotonin (mood) and GABA (calm).
 Tryptophan-rich foods like turkey, eggs, and oats, along with fermented foods that support gut flora, help promote feel-good brain chemistry.
 Together, we create a plan that nourishes your brain and body for steadier moods and better sleep.

-Symptom-Specific
+Symptom-Specific Foods

 “Midlife symptoms aren’t random—they’re messages.
 Functional nutrition helps you listen, decode, and heal.”